witnet/witnet-solidity-bridge/README.md

 - **`postDataRequest(address _witnetRequest)`**:
   - _Description_:
-    - Posts a Witnet data request into the WRB in expectation that it will be eventually relayed and resolved by Witnet, with `msg.value` as reward.
+    - Posts a Witnet data request into the WRB in the expectation that it will be eventually relayed and resolved by Witnet, with `msg.value` as reward.
   - _Inputs_:
     - `_witnetRequest`: the actual `WitnetRequest` contract address which provided the Witnet RADON script bytecode.